 - Small cohort of students working closely and collaboratively with staff.

-- Range of guest lecturers from key cultural organisations and festivals.
+- Range of guest lecturers and field trips to key cultural organisations and festivals.

 - The only postgraduate course of its kind in Scotland.

 Within a rapidly changing domestic and international environment, the work of arts and cultural managers is becoming more complex and significant.
 The creative industries are growing rapidly and patterns of cultural work are changing.
 Cultural organisations and festivals are in a period of fundamental, pervasive and long-term change; managers must deal with a host of dramatic, often contradictory demands and challenges.
 This leads to a situation where there is a need for graduates with more holistic and integrated perspectives regarding the management of cultural organisations and the political, economic, social and environmental conditions in which they function.
-This course has been developed in response to this need and is rooted in a belief that great leaders in the cultural sector will recognise the value of effective management while acknowledging that approaches may need to be adapted to meet the particularities of cultural organisations and festivals.
-Through encouraging you to become critically reflective, the course will develop your knowledge of the contemporary issues affecting the management of arts organisations and festivals while equipping you wi th the practical management skills that are essential for developing a career in the field.
-While not intended as practical vocational training a number of assignments are orientated towards developing the knowledge and skills required to become an effective practitioner in the field.
+This course has been developed in response to this need and is rooted in a belief that great leaders in the acknowledging that approaches may need to be adapted to meet the particularities of cultural organisations and festivals.
+Through encouraging you to become critically reflective, the course will develop your knowledge of the contemporary issues affecting the management of arts organisations and festivals while equipping you with the practical management skills that are essential for developing a career in the field.
+Mindful of the need for students to develop vocational skills, a number of assignments are orientated towards developing the knowledge and skills required to become an effective practitioner in the field.
 In addition, students are encouraged to arrange and undertake practical experience within cultural organisations to complement their studies.

 This MA is designed as a conversion degree and we welcome applicants from non-business related subjects.
 It is suitable for both graduates who wish to add a vocational management emphasis to their first degree and those with equivalent professional qualifications or experience.
 It is likely to be of interest to those who studied the arts and humanities at undergraduate level or those with significant workplace experience who would like to gain a formal qualification in a flexible manner.